-Anxiety is a normal part of human development and reacting to challenging or threatening situations is a human instinct (Connolly, Petty, & Simpson, 2006).
+Anxiety is a normal part of human development.
+(Connolly, Simpson, & Petty, 2006).
+Reacting to challenging or threatening situations is a human instinct.
 It compels a person to neutralize the perceived threat and react accordingly.
-In other case the misinterpretation of the situation triggers physiological responses and if this feeling exceeds the threshold, it often has negative impact on one's mental health (Chansky, 2004).
+In other case the misinterpretation of the situation triggers physiological responses and if this feeling exceeds the threshold, it often has a negative impact on one's mental health (Chansky, 2004).